-As at the date of this document the Scheme intends to invest in the following underlying funds where we are the manager:
+As at the date of this document the Scheme invests in the following underlying funds where we are the manager:

 the Octagon Investment Funds, a master unit trust comprising a range of different Funds (which are Portfolio Investment Entities).

 Information on current investments in any other underlying funds (if any) is available from us.